w3ctag/eme/EME Opinion.md

 - New browser vendors should be able to add EME support to their browser based on open standards, without needing to license technology.
 This should ideally be possible both for new desktop browsers and for new mobile browsers or new devices.
 - New key systems should be able to join the EME ecosystem by implementing an open standard.
 - Content providers should be able to implement and interface with multiple key systems via the same code, without dealing with inconsistency in feature sets or behaviors.

+## Security

+Although this is tangential to our technical review, we are concerned about the way that DRM systems are protected by anti-circumvention laws, which prohibit probing and penetration testing of DRM features.
+This principle impose considerable risks on web security specialists, and upon users in having to accept APIs that recieve less than the usual level of scrutiny.
+We do not expect the specification or implementers to solve this, but we have reached out to the Advisory Board to discuss ways the TAG and AB can collaborate to solve this problem, which is both technical and legal in nature.

 ## Closing Words